 Check the Piping for Damage

-In the case of your wood splitter, hoses or pipes will be visible, travelling from the reservoir to the ram cylinder.
+Furthermore, in the case of your wood splitter, hoses or pipes will be visible, travelling from the reservoir to the ram cylinder.
 The hydraulic pressure hoses are responsible for transferring fluid from the reservoir to the cylinder to generate pressure.

 If you discover a leak, replace the hoses as soon as possible.
 You are not required to lose a finger as a result of procrastination.